-In this article, I’ll break down the process of forming an LLC in Utah, but first I’ll explain what a Limited Liability Company (LLC) is and some reasons people choose Utah LLCs over other business structures (like a sole proprietorship, sole trader, S Corporation or C Corporation) and tell you everything you need to know about LLC formation so you can decide whether a Utah LLC is the right choice for you.
+In this article, I’ll break down the process of forming an LLC in Utah, but first I’ll explain what a Limited Liability Company (LLC) is and some reasons people choose Utah LLCs over other business structures (like a sole proprietorship, sole trader, S Corporation, or C Corporation), and I'll tell you everything you need to know about LLC formation so you can decide whether a Utah LLC is the right choice for you.

 A Utah LLC is a Limited Liability Company formed in the state of Utah that is governed by the laws, regulations and statutes of the state of Utah.

 Why Choose an LLC?